Make deep learning models run fast on embedded hardwareApril 29, 2020

 As you might expect, there’s far less information required to discriminate between “cats” and “not-cats” than between 1000 different classes.
-This means that if we design a smaller version of the model architecture, with less layers of neurons and less neurons per layer, we can probably reduce its size by a large amount and still keep the same degree of accuracy.
+This means that if we design a smaller version of the model architecture, with fewer layers of neurons and fewer neurons per layer, we can probably reduce its size by a large amount and still keep the same degree of accuracy.

 This is almost definitely the best way to shrink your model size: reduce its scope.
 The easier the problem the model has to solve, the less internal state it will need, and the less memory and multiply-accumulates it will require.

 We can apply the same line of thinking to the model’s accuracy.
 Do we need 70% accuracy, or can we get away with less?
 Lower accuracy requires less information, so if we are okay with 60% accuracy instead of 70%, we can probably make the model smaller.

 Another way to shrink our model is by reducing the amount of data we feed in.
 It’s possible we can still get acceptable accuracy with a 96x96 input, which has nearly half the number of pixels of a 128x128.
 It might be the case that color isn’t necessary for our application, in which case we could replace our three color channels with a single set of values, reducing the input size by two thirds.